yannxou/RefaceCPLiveControl/README.md

 #### A ⏐ *Device actions*

 * Press and release to select the currently assigned (or locked) device.
+* Press and hold + C to toggle the device on/off.
 * Press and hold + G to select the previous device.
 * Press and hold + B to select the next device.